osg-htc/collaboration-support/docs/projects/koto.md

 ## Access Point

 KOTO submits out of the Connect node: login.collab.ci-connect.net.
-To request an account, visit the portal at https://ci-connect.net and ask to join the [PATh Collaborations](https://www.ci-connect.net/groups/root.collab).
-[KOTO](https://www.ci-connect.net/groups/root.collab.KOTO) is a subproject under PATh collaboration and a separate request needs to be made to join.
+To request an account, visit the portal at https://ci-connect.net and ask to join the [PATh Collaborations](https://www.ci-connect.net/groups/root.collab) group.
+[KOTO](https://www.ci-connect.net/groups/root.collab.KOTO) is a subgroup under PATh collaborations and a separate request needs to be made to join by clicking the request memberhip button.

 ## Jobs to the OSPool